Internship Program Eligibility Requirements

 Q. How much coursework is required for the internship course?

-Typically, students will be required to complete one paper that identifies and describes the company they are interning at, a SWOT analysis or critical project that requires the application of a student’s business skills, and an employer evaluation in which students discuss their experience throughout the internship, the new skills they’ve acquired, the challenges they’ve faced, etc. All assignments will be clearly stated on the course syllabus.
+Typically, students will be required to complete one paper that identifies and describes the internship employer, a SWOT analysis or critical project that requires the application of a student’s business skills, and an employer evaluation in which students discuss their experience throughout the internship, the new skills they’ve acquired, the challenges they’ve faced, etc. All assignments will be clearly stated on the course syllabus.

 Q. I’ve been offered an internship.
 How do I obtain credits for it?